jh-midi/diato/README.md

 * you can look at portmidi-sml : https://github.com/jh-midi/portmidi-sml \
 for creating virtual port on Linux for use with Daw and scores writers ...
 * suggestions are welcome.
+* You can use Gaillard MDpolyphone.xrni with Renoise if you want a real diatonic sound.
 * Lisez le reste vous gagnerez du temps :-)
 ## Linux
 Ce programme ne fonctionne qu'avec les navigateurs basés sur Chrome.